10 most expensive Banksy artworks sold at auctions

 For the reworked and much larger version, over 100 students at the City of Angels School participated in the project that aimed to motivate children to take up art.

-The painting was eventually sold at Sotheby’s in Hong Kong on 4 October 2020 for HKD 64,112,000 (USD 8.2 million) — more than double the higher mark of its pre-sale estimate.
+The painting was eventually sold at Sotheby’s in Hong Kong on 4 October 2020 for HKD 64,112,000 (USD 8.2 million/over INR 67 crore) — more than double the higher mark of its pre-sale estimate.

 Subject to Availability

-Auctioned for USD 6.3 million at Christie’s in London on 30 June 2021, the artwork is a Banksy ‘intervention’ on a version of a famous 1890 oil painting of Mount Rainier National Park by Albert Bierstadt.
+Auctioned for USD 6.3 million (over INR 51 crore) at Christie’s in London on 30 June 2021, the artwork is a Banksy ‘intervention’ on a version of a famous 1890 oil painting of Mount Rainier National Park by Albert Bierstadt.

 At a corner of the painting, which depicts a beautiful vista of the national park with the mountain towering at a distance, Banksy has added an asterisk with a text reading: “subject to availability for a limited period only.”